jrh-dev/jrh-dev.github.io/_posts/2022-08-25-send_email_power_auto.md

 This line instructs the operating system to use the bash program to execute the code that follows.

 We next specify the arguments we want to be able to accept when we call the shell script.
-The arguments are positional, so we would first supply the `url`, then `emailfrom`, etc.
+The arguments are positional, so we would first supply the `url`, then `emailfrom`, and so on.

 ```bash
 url="$1"